 Cargo Gives Netflix A Much Needed Win

-While Netflix has struggled with some of their full film releases over the last few months, Cargo can absolutely be slotted in the ‘win’ column for the streaming giant.
+To date, Netflix has struggled with some of their full film releases.
+Fortunately, Cargo can be slotted in the ‘win’ column for the streaming giant.
 It’s a quiet, restrained, and thoughtful zombie thriller that boasts strong acting performances and strong production values.
-It’s the best kind of horror film – one that engrosses not because it shocks but because it emotionally engages the audience in its story.
+In fact, this is the best kind of horror movie – one that engrosses not because it shocks but because it emotionally engages.
 Cargo joins The Ritual as another Netflix candidate for ‘Best Horror Film of 2018’.